DeviCatOutlet/devicatoutlet.github.io/events.md

-# Events

 ![](img/devicat-events.png)

-List of events DeviCat will be a vendor at 2026 ♡
+List of events DeviCat will be a vendor at. ♡

 ---